ALEHACKsp/LobbySimulatorCompanion/README.md

 # What is LOOP?

-LOOP (comes from "LObby simulatOr comPanion") is a tool for helping DBD ("Dead By Daylight") players have a better experience in the game, especially while waiting in the match lobbies.
+LOOP (which comes from "LObby simulatOr comPanion") is a tool for helping DBD ("Dead By Daylight") players have a better experience in the game, especially while waiting in the match lobbies.
 It is strongly oriented towards survivor players.

-LOOP can continuously show you the ping against the host you are connected to and can let you view the host's name, rate them as positive/negative or attach a description, so that next time you encounter them, you know what to expect.
+LOOP can continuously show you the ping against the host you are connected to and can let you view the host's name, rate them as positive/negative or attach a description, so that next time you encounter them, you'll get that information back.
 This is especially useful because some hosts show a good ping on the lobby but then lag terribly during the match, or use lag switch, which makes the game experience terrible.